Instadapp/dsa-connectors/README.md

 ### Support

-If you can't find something you're looking for or have any questions, ask them at our developers community on [Discord](https://discord.gg/83vvrnY) or simply send an [Email](mailto:info@instadapp.io).
+If you can't find something you're looking for or have any questions, ask them at our developers' community on [Discord](https://discord.gg/83vvrnY) or simply send an [Email](mailto:info@instadapp.io).